 CANNONDALE BUGGER CARGO TRAILER, NEW-IN-BOX.
 Never Assembled.
 Not rusty.
 No mildew.
 Complete.
 I am keeping a used one for myself.
 My used one has lasted 40 years; it will last the rest of my lifetime.
 One of the best things about having a new-in-box bugger is that it need not be disassembled and packed for shipment.
 This new one is packaged in the most economical box size possible.
 Oftentimes the old ones do not come apart because they are rusted together.
 Instructions included.
 This is the model with the full zip up Nylon cloth cargo box.
 I am using one like it; the cloth has held up remarkably well.
 The 2 B&W images are from the instruction book.
 Classic design.
 Nobody has improved upon the design in my opinion. $OLD.
 I leave it up for your information.

 CANNONDALE BUGGER CARGO TRAILER, well used, still usable, needs restoration.
-Innertubes are needed.
-Although the tires are still serviceable, it would be wise to replace the tires at the same time as the innertubes.
+Inner tubes hold air.
+Swedish made tires: one is fine, one is older, but serviceable.
 The Nylon cloth cargo box is only in fair shape; the cloth itself is still strong, but the zipper needs replacing.
-I am also including the zippered panel from another bugger as a piece of spare cloth of the same color.
 I chose not to replace the zipper on an identical one that I am using; instead I just sewed it together and custom altered it for my purposes at the same time.....adding a Velcro sealed top flap.
-No hitch or handle, although I make them and sell then separately. $100 as is or $250 with new innertubes and new tires installed.
-You can buy new tires and innertubes for much less, but you will have to install them yourself.
-The bugger I am using was purchased at the same time as this one and is in about the same condition; it will outlast me.
+No hitch or handle, although I make them and sell then separately.
+The bugger I am using was purchased at the same time as this one and is in about the same condition; it will outlast me. $135.

 CANNONDALE BUGGER CARGO TRAILER, well used, still going strong.
 I use this for hauling camera gear around.
 I have to sell it with the cabinet that I built to fit it because that cabinet will not fit the other buggers that I have.
 This model is open at the front and top.
 It is listed on my 35mm and DIGITAL CAMERA EQUIPMENT web page.
 You will find it about 40% of the way into the document.
 The cabinet is removable.
 When my car was in the shop for an extended period of time I used this bugger to carry groceries, laundry, etc. Soon I will be adding one more bugger cargo trailer.......another version of a photographic equipment hauler......with a built-in combination tripod mount and handle.